Peralex/skarab_yb_docs/README.md

 - adc1_data_val_out: Channel 1 sample data valid signal
 - adc2_data_val_out: Channel 2 sample data valid signal
 - adc3_data_val_out: Channel 3 sample data valid signal
+- trigger_in: Current state of SKARAB ADC Board trigger input (when configured as an input)
+- pps_in: Current state of SKARAB ADC Board PPS input

+The Yellow Block inputs are as follows:
+- trigger_out: Signal to drive on SKARAB ADC Board trigger output (when configured as an output)

 ## Simulink Design Clocking Considerations ##

 Please note the User IP Clock source parameter of the SKARAB Yellow Block.
 Either sys_clk or adc_clk can be selected to clock the User IP.
 The implications of choosing either clock source follows:

 - adc_clk is a clock generated by a SKARAB ADC Yellow Block with a frequency that matches its output clock rate.
-Its frequency is either 187.5 or 175 MHz depending on whether the DDC or Bypass Mode SKARAB ADC Yellow Block is used, respectively.
+Its frequency depends on the sample rate of the ADC and the operating mode.
 When using the Bypass Mode SKARAB ADC Yellow Block or the DDC Mode SKARAB ADC Yellow Block in decimate-by-4 mode, the valid signals of the Yellow Blocks are permanently asserted, and therefore does not need to be monitored after initial assertion.
-However, if the DDC Mode SKARAB ADC Yellow Block is used in other (8, 16, 32) decimation modes, the decimated sample rate is lower than 187.5 MHz, and the valid signals will need to be respected.
+However, if the DDC Mode SKARAB ADC Yellow Block is used in other (8, 16, 32, 64, 128) decimation modes or the 4/5 resampler is enabled for 2.048 GSPS, the valid signals will need to be respected.
 Also, when using adc_clk, the Simulink Design User IP will not be clocked until initialisation of the SKARAB ADC board along with its corresponding SKARAB ADC Yellow Block.
 -	sys_clk is a free running clock which has no relation to the sampling rate of the SKARAB ADC board.
 By necessity, the selected sys_clk frequency must be greater than the SKARAB ADC Yellow Block sample data output rate.
 Thus, the user needs to respect the data valid signals of the SKARAB ADC Yellow Block on subsequent processing blocks.
 This clocking scheme allows subsequent signal processing to run at a higher clock rate than the SKARAB ADC Yellow Block data output rate.
 However, not all Yellow Blocks support clock gating (data valid) signals.
 Also, an advantage of sys_clk is that the clocking of the Simulink Design User IP is independent of the initialisation of any of the SKARAB ADC boards or their corresponding SKARAB ADC Yellow Blocks.

 <p align="center">